The All Electric House – Stoke Bishop, Bristol.

 Apparently the house sold within the week of opening and was a critical success.
 In recent years it has been lovingly restored, even to the point of the front-graden planting.
 Lovely to see.

 The All Electric House, Stoke Bishop, Bristol in 2016

 It seems to be less well known that the EAW were brave enough to commission two All Electric Houses.
 The second one was about a mile away in Sneyd Park and was identical although not kitted out as a show house by Gane’s.
 Sadly it has suffered very badly indeed over the years – I can’t bring myself to post a photo.

 There is more information on the Electrical Association for Women and the house on the Institute for Engineering and Technology website and also the University of Westminster’s page ‘Electricity for Women – The EAW in the inter-war years.’.
 Thanks to Chris Yeo our Curator for the black and white images.

-This post is a revised version of one posted on my blog Clay and Fire.
+This is a version of a post published on Oliver Kent’s blog Clay and Fire.